connorcl/processed-uci-har-dataset/README.md

 * Concatenate the resulting training and test sets row-wise to create a complete dataset
 * Discard variables which are not the `mean()` or `sd()` of a signal
-* Replace the integer activity indentifier with descriptive names
+* Replace the integer activity indentifiers with descriptive names
 * Label the columns with descriptive variable names
 * Summarize the dataset by providing the mean of each measurement variable for every unique subject-activity combination